-The following hazards may be associated with potential chronic health effects in some personnel during deployment at Lafarge Cement Factory (LCF), Syria and vicinity:
+The following hazards may be associated with potential chronic health effects in some personnel during deployment at T22:

-Air quality: For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM{2.5}) from environmental dust, the overall long-term health risk was 'High.'
-Inhalable coarse particulate matter less than 10 micrometers in diameter (PM10) from environmental dust was not evaluated for long-term health risk due to insufficient data for analysis and no available health guidelines.
-However, the LCF and vicinity area is a dust-prone desert environment with a semi-arid climate, also subject to vehicle traffic, and conditions may have varied.
-A burn pit existed at LCF.
-Burn pits also might have existed in the vicinity (e.g., burn pits used by the local population); however, the PM10 and the PM{2.5} overall long-term health risks specifically for burn pits were not evaluated due to insufficient environmental samples collected near burn pits provided for analysis- see Section 10.7.
+Air quality: For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM2.5) from environmental dust, the overall long-term health risk was 'High.'
+Inhalable coarse particulate matter less than 10 micrometers in diameter (PM10) from environmental dust was not evaluated for long-term health risk due to no data for analysis and no available health guidelines.
+However, the T22 area is a dust-prone rural desert environment, also subject to vehicle traffic, and conditions may have varied.
+Burn pits existed at T22; however only one sample was taken near the burn pit and without knowledge of the layout of the camp, it is undetermined if the other samples taken at T22 would be affected by the burn pit.
+Consequently, the PM10 and the PM{2.5} overall long-term health risks specifically for burn pits were not evaluated due to no environmental samples collected and provided for analysis- see Section 10.7.
 Where burn pits exist, exposures may vary, as conditions may have varied.
-For inhalational exposure to high levels of dust containing PM10 and PM2.5, such as during high winds or dust storms, and for exposures to incinerator and/or burn pit smoke, it is considered possible that some otherwise healthy personnel, who were exposed for a long-term period to dust and particulate matter, could develop certain health conditions (e.g., reduced lung function, cardiopulmonary disease).
+For inhalational exposure to high levels of dust containing PM10 and PM{2.5}, such as during high winds or dust storms, and for exposures to burn pit smoke, it is considered possible that some otherwise healthy personnel, who were exposed for a long-term period to dust and particulate matter, could develop certain health conditions (e.g., reduced lung function, cardiopulmonary disease).
 Personnel with a history of asthma or cardiopulmonary disease could potentially be more likely to develop such chronic health conditions.
 While the dust and particulate matter exposures and exposures to burn pits are acknowledged, at this time there were no specific recommended, post-deployment medical surveillance evaluations or treatments.
 Providers should still consider overall individual health status (e.g., any underlying conditions/susceptibilities) and any potential unique individual exposures (such as burn pits/barrels, incinerators, occupational or specific personal dosimeter data) when assessing individual concerns.
 Certain individuals may need to be followed/evaluated for specific occupational exposures/injuries (e.g., annual audiograms as part of the medical surveillance for those enrolled in the Hearing Conservation Program; and personnel covered by Respiratory Protection Program and/or Hazardous Waste/Emergency Responders Medical Surveillance).

-Page 2 of 17 Reviewed by USCENTCOM SG (12 June 2019) Final Approval Date (17 September 2020)
+Page 3 of 18 Reviewed by CENTCOM SG (27 August 2019) Final Approval Date (17 September 2020)